-Here are some things that would be useful to save for your next garden!
+Here are some things that would be useful to save for your next garden…

-- Milk Jugs
+2. Milk Jugs

-- 2-liter Soda Bottles
+3. Two-Liter Soda Bottles

 These plastic containers have several great uses!
 If you cut the bottom off, you can use them to cover seedlings like mini greenhouses (or cloches).
 They also protect them from frost, wind, and strong rain.

 You can also use them as a slow waterer for your plants.
 Cut the bottom of the bottle off, and stick the open spout part of the bottle into the ground about an inch or so from the stem.
 Fill it with water, and it will drain straight to the plant’s roots.

-- Old Mini Blinds
+4. Old Mini Blinds

-- Plastic “For Sale” or “Yard Sale” Signs
+5. Plastic “For Sale” or “Yard Sale” Signs

 These make great label stakes to put in the garden.
 Cut them to size, and use a permanent marker to write the name of your plants on them.
 You’ll never have to wonder what you’ve planted there again!

-- Tin Cans
+6. Tin Cans

 11. Yogurt Containers

 12. Paper Towel Tubes

 13. Toilet Paper Tubes

 Use these things to push into the soil around your young cabbage and tomato plants to protect them from cutworms.

 I have a bucket of these under my sink that I’m saving for next year’s tomato plants.
 Collect your empty eggshells, wash them, and dry them in the sun.

-- Cardboard Egg Cartons
+17. Cardboard Egg Cartons